awarenessxz/TempFileDrop/README.md

     - IAM for MinIO Cluster
     - Bucket Authorization
 2. Storage Service
-    - Get Storage Service Client working in a multi module project
     - Upgrade to WebClient instead of RestTemplate
     - Look at Presigned Url feature that is available in S3 storage
 3. Misc